Matthys-Boureau/newRepoDev/slides.md

---- { "layout" : "center" }
+--- { "layout" : "center"}

-# FirstPresentation
+# First presentation

 ---

-- Made with Spectacle
+# How to initialize a new repository